 Engineering insurance provides coverage for the risks inherent in the construction projects (from inception to completion).
 It covers all types of civil construction risks, plant and machinery breakdown risks as well as delay in start up coverage.
 The risks covered are both short and long term risks.
-As a result the development length is medium tail (5-7 years).
+As a result, the development length is medium tail (5-7 years).

-A large part of the portfolio risks is located in South Europe (including France) and Middle East.
-It is worth mentioning that Asia represents around 25% of the premiums and reserves.
+A large part of the risk portfolio is located in South Europe (including France) and Middle East.
+It is worth mentioning that Asia represents around 22% of the premium and reserves.

-The contracts are mostly proportional contracts (2 out of 3) the remainder being contracts written on a facultative basis.
+The contracts are mostly proportional contracts (2 out of 3 on premium basis) the remainder being contracts written on a facultative basis.